 Sonesta St. George Luxor or similar | Breakfast

 A morning flight takes us back to Cairo and our last hotel.
-In the afternoon, we’ll explore the Egyptian Museum of Antiquities, which houses the world’s largest collection of artifacts from the era of the pharaohs including some belonging to King Tut.
+Today, we’ll explore the Egyptian Museum of Antiquities, which houses the world’s largest collection of artifacts from the era of the pharaohs, including some belonging to King Tut.
 Afterwards, we’ll wander through the bustling, colorful Khan El Khalili Bazaar.
 We’ll end the day by sharing memories of our amazing travels through Egypt at a farewell dinner.

 Hilton Heliopolis or similar | Breakfast, Dinner